James Oglethorpe: Early influence

 The delegation arrived on 16 June, and met King George II and his family at Kensington Palace.
 Oglethorpe was widely acclaimed in London, although his expansionism was not welcomed in all quarters.
-The Duke of Newcastle, who directed British foreign policy, had tried to restrain Oglethorpe's efforts in the colony for fear of offending the Spaniards, whom Newcastle wished unsuccessfully to court as an ally.
+The Duke of Newcastle, who directed British foreign policy, had tried to restrain Oglethorpe's efforts in the colony for fear of offending the Spanish, whom Newcastle wished unsuccessfully to court as an ally.
 Newcastle eventually relented, and became a supporter of the colony, admitting "it will now be pretty difficult to give up Georgia".
 The colony's existence was one of several disputes which worsened Anglo-Spanish relations in the late 1730s.
 When Tomochichi returned to England, he said that parting with Oglethorpe was "like the day of death".
 In March 1735 the trustees requested 51,800 pounds from parliament, upon the urging of Oglethorpe, in part to construct forts along the Altamaha River.
 26,000 pounds were eventually budgeted and the trustees approved construction of two forts on the river.

 Oglethorpe's return to England reinvigorated interest in meetings of Georgia's trustees.
 At his urging the trustees banned the sale of rum, slavery, and regulated negotiations with Native Americans.
 He was placed in charge of granting licenses to trade with Native Americans, a power that he used often, only granting the right to Georgians and causing Carolinian resentment.
 When Oglethorpe returned to England in 1734, he had left an authority vacuum behind.
 There was disagreement between the civil and military authorities while he was away; a reported insurrection played a role in his decision to return.
 In December 1735, he left for Georgia with 257 further immigrants to the colony, arriving in February 1736.

 For the nine months that he remained in the colony, Oglethorpe was mainly at Frederica, a town he laid out to function as a bulwark against Spanish interference, where he again held the most authority.
 He drilled soldiers and oversaw the construction of a fort.
 In May he traveled to Savannah and heard 300-400 complaints, serving as "supreme civil authority".
 Increasingly, however, Oglethorpe focused on Georgia's southern border and military matters.
 He remained confident in the belief that he was "best suited to govern".
 Oglethorpe also held a conference with the Natives as commissioner for Indian Affairs in 1736.
 Complaints about Oglethorpe's actions came from Spain, Carolina, the trustees, and discontented citizens.
 Oglethorpe left the colony in November to request a military regiment, leaving behind another power vacuum.
 Discontent increased, which Oglethorpe considered a symptom of his absence.
 In England, he convinced the trustees of his "impeccable conduct" and was thanked for his service.